CSI 2101 : Discrete Structures

 Course Description

 Discrete math is the study of objects that can be built from zeroes and ones.
 These are the objects that computers can manipulate effectively.
 They include numbers and graphs but also logical statements and computer programs.
-We will introduce methods for reasoning about discrete structures, including mathematical proofs, invariants, numbers, summations, recurrences, functions, and graphs.
+You will learn methods for reasoning about discrete structures, including mathematical proofs, invariants, numbers, summations, recurrences, functions, and graphs.

 Schedule